AbeNaws/opifacts/README.md

 1. Specify your GitHub website repository path (local directory)
 2. Enter your GitHub username
 3. Provide your website URL (e.g., https://yourdomain.com)
+4. Set the URL for script updates (or accept the default)
-4. Choose whether to install the script to your PATH
+5. Choose whether to install the script to your PATH

 The setup process will also:
 - Create an "opifacts" folder in your repository (if it doesn't exist)